Last update 1.12.2020 (Use of university premises, use of protective masks and instructions for organizing teaching)

 The latest information at the University level: Coronavirus situation at the University of Helsinki

 Work-related duties should be carried out remotely, whenever possible.
 Working on the University premises in a planned manner taking into account safety precautions, including maintaining the recommended safe distance of two metres from others, continues to be possible.
-Face masks should be worn always when in contact with other people, also at Hyytiälä field station and in reseach laboratories.
+Wearing a protective face mask is required on University premises, unless there are no other people present.
+This is also the case at Hyytiälä field station and in reseach laboratories.

 Teachers are responsible for distributing masks to all students, teachers and eventual visitors in the contact teaching or supervising events.

-Work premises at the laboratories or greenhouses must still be prebooked by using a form available at the faculty Flamma-page (requires logging in with University credentials).
-Bookings are monitored by the department heads.
+Work premises at the laboratories or greenhouses must be prebooked by using a form available at the faculty Flamma-page (requires logging in with University credentials) and a permission by department head is required.
+Bookings are monitored and permissions are given by the department heads.

 Research done in a close personal contact should be avoided and research-interviews should be done remotely.
-If a research or interviews must be conducted in a close contact, must the researcher submit a detailed plan about how the research is conducted safely.
-Plan should be sent to vice-dean of research.
-Response center processes the plans and grants permission to conduct the research.
+If research or interviews must be conducted in a close contact, researcher needs to submit a detailed plan about how the research is conducted safely.
+Plan needs to be sent to vice-dean of research.
+Response center processes the plans and makes decisions on permissions.

 Instructions for organizing teaching